charuwalee/bleArduino101/README.md

 # bleArduino101
-Bluetooth Peripheral on Arduino 101 board that can change its advertisement (without connecting)
+Bluetooth Peripheral on Arduino 101 board that can modify the contents of its advertising packets.